-As shown in the program, the input is taken from cells of the worksheet.
+As shown in the program, the input is taken from the cells of the worksheet.
 The program is executed after clicking on the command button used from ActiveX controls.
-In this, comma separator is used to combine the test expressions.
+In this, a comma separator is used to combine the test expressions.

-When the value in the Cell A1 changed, it results in a change in the B1 cell also by running the macro through the command button.
+When the value in the Cell A1 changed, it results in a change in the B1 cell also by running the excel macro through the command button.
 You can refer to the screenshot given below:-

 Example #5 – Check a Number Odd or Even

 This example to help to check a number is even or odd.